telee0/admin_scripts/README.md

 Use dedup.py to generate cmp.sh and rm.sh under a job directory, then run cmp.sh to make sure files are identical.

+Files are compared with both their hashes (sha256) and sizes.

 <pre>
 $ ./dedup.py